IBM-Bluemix-Docs/mass-data-migration/copy-data-smb.md

 ## Managing SMB share access
 {: #manage-smb-access}

 By default, the network share is set to have public access.
-Before you mount the share to your server, you might want to add SMB access rules on the share to match your environment or security needs.
+Before you mount the share to your server, you can add SMB access rules on the share to match your environment or security needs.

+You can manage SMB share access for an IP address, a range of IP addresses, or specific networks by using the {{site.data.keyword.mdms_short}} device user interface.

 To modify SMB share access: